simulkade/JFVM.jl/README.md

 [![Build Status](https://travis-ci.org/simulkade/JFVM.jl.svg?branch=master)](https://travis-ci.org/simulkade/JFVM.jl)

 ## A simple finite volume tool written in Julia
 This code is a Matlabesque implementation of my Matlab finite volume tool.
 The code is not in its most beautiful form, but it works if you believe my words.
 Please remember that the code is written by a chemical/petroleum engineer.
 Petroleum engineers are known for being simple-minded folks and chemical engineers have only one rule: "any answer is better than no answer".
-You can expect to solve easily discretize a linear transient convection-diffusion PDE into the matrix of coefficients and RHS vectors.
+You can expect to easily discretize a linear transient convection-diffusion PDE into the matrix of coefficients and RHS vectors.
 Domain shape is limited to rectangles, circles (or a section of a circle), cylinders, and soon spheres.
 The mesh can be uniform or nonuniform:
   - Cartesian (1D, 2D, 3D)
   - Cylindrical (1D, 2D, 3D)
   - Radial (2D r and \theta)